sirinath/pagedjs-website/content/documentation/99-command-line-interface.md

 ---
-title: "99 Command Line Interface"
+title: "Command Line Interface"
 date: 2020-01-24T15:48:36+01:00
 draft: true
 ---

-The command line version of paged.js uses a headless browser (that is, one without a graphical interface) to generate a PDF.
+The command line version of Paged.js uses a headless browser (that is, one without a graphical interface) to generate a PDF.
 The browser used is Chromium.
-This means that you can use paged.js in fully automated workflows.
-With the command line version, you don't need to call the paged.js script in your document: it will be done automatically.
+This means that you can use Paged.js in fully automated workflows.
+With the command line version, you don't need to call the Paged.js script in your document: it will be done automatically.

 First, download and install pagedjs-cli with your terminal (you need to have git and npm installed):